lordfpx/AB-mediaQuery/README.md

 The only dependency is [anotherBrick](https://github.com/lordfpx/AB#readme).
 It's a tiny script used by all AB collection.

-It's used on French website [ENGIE](https://particuliers.engie.fr/).
+The v1 is used on French website [ENGIE](https://particuliers.engie.fr/).

 ---